Tuesday, November 8, 2016

 The Fair Store promoted itself as a "fairly priced" Department Store.
 A real value for the working class.

 Augusta Lehmann was the wife of Ernst and ran the Fair store when he was in a mental institution.
-Her son, Edward John, also was involved in the running of the store.
-I’m told it was the fashion to visit Egypt in the early 1900s. —Edward Lehmann, Great Grandson.
+Her son, Edward John, was also involved in running the store.
+I'm told it was fashionable to visit Egypt in the early 1900s. —Edward Lehmann, Great Grandson.

 In 1915, a booklet published by the store stated, "The Fair has kept pace with the advancement of the standard of living.
 It is still, as it always has been and undoubtedly always will be, the store of the people, the downtown shopping center for the Savers, the marketplace for the Thrifty."